 Director of the Hochstein Little Singers and department head and instructor for Hochstein’s FUNdamental classes, Alice Sciscioli Pratt is former winner of the Rochester Philharmonic Orchestra’s Music Educators Award and multiple year inductee in Who’s Who Among America’s Teachers.

-In addition to her work at Hochstein, where she was honored with the Outstanding Service Award for 2016, Alice is also on the faculty of Nazareth College of Rochester.
-Alice taught music for the Rochester City Schools for 33 years.
+In addition to her work at Hochstein, where she was honored with the Outstanding Service Award for 2016, Pratt is also on the faculty of Nazareth College of Rochester.
+She taught music for the Rochester City Schools for 33 years.
 She has served as national conference co-chair for the American Orff Schulwerk Association Professional Development Conference and on their National Board of Trustees and authored “OPUS: Orff Programs in Urban Schools” in Reverberations, their quarterly newsletter.

-Alice is a published composer and author, and frequent presenter for AOSA, Canada Orff, and the New York State School Music Association.
+Pratt is a published composer and author, and frequent presenter for AOSA, Canada Orff, and the New York State School Music Association.
 She is a graduate of Nazareth College of Rochester where she received her B.S. in Music Education and is recipient of their 2016 Outstanding Alumna Award.
 Postgraduate work includes the Eastman School and SUNY Fredonia.
 She is a certified Orff Schulwerk instructor.

 2016 Faculty Service Award